 Active filters, conversely, are designed with active components, such as operational amplifiers, in addition to resistors and capacitors (though not inductors due to issues of size and distortion at lower frequencies).
 In order to function properly, these filters do require external power.

-Active filters have the benefit of being able to add gain (boost) to the signal passing through it or, at the very least, maintain unity gain.
-They also provide some amount of buffering (impedance levelling) which allows the filter to act effectively as a load to the device preceding it and a source to the device succeeding it.
-This is achieved, typically, via the op-amps which require power.
+Active filters have the benefit of adding gain (boost) to the signal passing through it or, at the very least, maintaining unity gain.
+They also provide some amount of buffering (impedance levelling), which allows the filter to act effectively as a load to the device preceding it and a source to the device succeeding it.
+This is achieved, typically, via the op-amps, which require power.

 For example, here’s a basic schematic of an active non-inverting low-pass shelving filter: